MIPPL/nephele-org-website/public/content/developers/docs/data-structures-and-encoding/patricia-merkle-trie/index.md

 {"jsonrpc":"2.0","id":1,"result":"0x000000000000000000000000000000000000000000000000000000000000162e"}
 ```

-Note: The `storageRoot` for an Ethereum account is empty by default if it's not a contract account.
+Note: The `storageRoot` for an Nephele account is empty by default if it's not a contract account.

 ### Transactions Trie {#transaction-trie}